For those wishing to follow along with the R-based demo in class, click here for the companion R-script for this lecture.

 ## $iterations

-In just 6 steps we successfully identified the maximum likelihood estimate to within 0.0000001 of the true value!
+In just 4 steps we successfully approximated the maximum likelihood estimate!
 How many computations did we have to perform to use the brute force method?

-Hopefully this illustrates the power of optimization algorithms!!
+Hopefully this illustrates the power of gradient-based optimization algorithms!

 Derivative-free optimization methods